christianturj/christianturj/README.md

 # Hi, I’m Christian :)

 - Comp Eng student @ TMU
-- Fascinated with computer architecture and bringing my designs to life with systemverilog ^_^
+- Fascinated with computer architecture and bringing my designs to life with verilog ^_^